You just spent $10,000 on an industry trade show. Your booth was packed, your team collected 300+ leads, and you’re feeling confident about ROI.

 Measuring What Actually Matters in Trade Show Tracking

-Lead-to-opportunity conversion rates show whether trade show leads convert better or worse than other sources.
+Lead-to-opportunity conversion rates reveal whether trade show leads outperform other channels.

-Pipeline velocity reveals whether they close faster or slower than your average deal.
+Pipeline velocity shows whether event-sourced deals close faster or slower than average.

 How Proper Attribution Works

-Systems built for attribution work automatically.
+Systems designed around attribution tend to share a few traits.
 Tracking codes get created consistently across all pre-show campaigns.
 Attribution data gets captured without manual work.
 Source fields don’t get overwritten when leads interact with other channels months later.

 When a prospect fills out a form three months after visiting your booth, the system automatically injects the trade show source data.
 Sales sees the full context: which event, which campaign brought them in, what they discussed at the booth.